bio8oid/17.9__Node.js__File-Uploader/README.md

 ### File uploader

-Run `npm start` then open  `localhost:9000` and uload file from main dir.
+Run `npm start` then open  `localhost:9000` and upload an image file from main dir.